-There can be barriers, perceived or otherwise, that prevent some Australians from participating fully in international volunteering, particularly people with a disability, Indigenous Australians, people living in regional and remote areas, and people from the LGBTQI+ community.
+There can be barriers, perceived or otherwise, that prevent some Australians from participating fully in international volunteering, particularly people with a disability, Indigenous Australians, people living in regional and remote areas, and people from the LGBTIQ+ community.

 We are passionate about supporting all Australians to volunteer.
 We recognise the unique strengths and skills that people with diverse backgrounds and experiences offer, and we work with volunteers to remove barriers they may face.

 The Australian Volunteers Program works to be fully supportive and inclusive of people from all backgrounds.
 We have outlined how we achieve this commitment in our Statements of Intent.

 Diversity and inclusion at the Australian Volunteers Program